 In table 2 we provide an overview of the main variables included in our analsyis with an explanation on how the variable is operationalized within our dataset.
 Our unit of analysis is a match between two football teams, with the team playing at home called “Home Team” and the team playing away “Away Team”.
 For many of our variables withinin our dataset we use the differences between home and away metrics within the match to reduce the number of variables used in our models.
 For the majority of these differences, we calculate the difference by subtracting away values from home values.
 For example, goal difference is calculated as # of goals scored by the home team minus # of goals scored by the away team.
 However, for referee decisions we decided to reverse the calculation to facillitate interpretation of outcomes.
 When calculated in this way, a positive difference in cards implies higher cards for away teams, which can be seen as a positive bias towards home teams.

+Table 2 Variable operationalization

-TableTable 2 Variable operationalization table
+Table 2 Variable operationalization table

 3.3 Descriptive statistics